ahmed-e-abdulaziz/glsync/README.md

 # gh-leet-sync

-CLI tool to sync all your LeetCode submissions to Github
+CLI tool to sync all your LeetCode submissions to Github (And possibly any other git client)

 ## Requirements